 If you want more information check out these resources:

 Ace Certified Health Coach, Precision Nutrition PN1 Coach, Fit Chicks Certified Fitness, Nutrition & Wellness Expert

 Hey You Amazing Lady!

-Let me help you reach your weight loss goal.
+Let me help you reach your healthy lifestyle goals.
 I've lost 120 pounds and maintained it for 8 years, and helped countless others reach their goal too.
 I'm an ACE Certified Health Coach, a certified Precision Nutrition Level 1 Coach and a Certified Wellness, Nutrition and Fitness Coach for people who want to reach ONEderland (below 199 on the scale) and stay there, I coach you and give you the tools to change your nutrition and movement habits and change you life forever.

-Through my passionate and open hearted Online Wellness classes, Digital products that get you started, Weight Loss Group membership Coaching, I'm here to inspire you to change your approach to weight loss and wellness—while making it all feel like a natural part of who you are.
+Through my passionate and open hearted Online Wellness classes, Digital products, and a Simply Healthy Accountability membership.
+I'm here to inspire you to change your approach to weight loss and wellness—while making it all feel like a natural part of who you are.